darkluminance/Ride-Sharing-service-database/README.md

 2. Open up the project in vs code or any editor and start the backend server using node **index.js** or **npx nodemon** command.
 3. Install http-server package using **npm install -g http-server** command.
 4. To start an http server for the admin page run this command from the root folder **http-server ./**
+5. Now you can visit the admin page using localhost:<port number>/public/index.html.
+Don't forget to change username password of database from the index.js file as well.

+## Things to keep in mind
+   1. Always start the frontend server first before admin page http-server while logging in using an admin account because the url used for admin page in the project was **localhost:8082/public/index.html** and for frontend it was **localhost:8081**.
+If you wish to change it, you can change the url from the LoginPage.vue file in Frontend project.